 How to Make Your Wedding Business Legit

 The moment you decide (or decided) to start a wedding business is an exciting one.
 There is a brand to be designed, services to be mapped out, and a website to be built.
 But, there is so much more to starting a business than that—and much more important things, too.
 Because, when everything is said and done, you want to make sure that the business you’ve built isn’t just making you money, but that it’s legal.
-(Did your heart just skip a beat and not in a good way?)
-The good news is, you can take steps to button things up regardless of how many years you’ve been a wedding pro—it’s just important that you do them.
+(Did your heart skip a beat and not in a good way?)
+The good news is that you can take steps to button things up, regardless of how many years you’ve been a wedding pro—it’s just essential that you do them.
 And today, we wanted to make sure you are pouring into a business that has a strong foundation.
 Read on for the five things you need to have in order to make your business legit.

 1. A registered entity and EIN